Skip to main content

 }

-- Look for specific characters or settings
+• Look for plays with specific characters like "Hamlet" or "Othello"

 Our resulting file list looks like this: